threexc/labgrid-power-up/README.md

 5. `s = t.get_driver("BeagleplayBootStrategy")`

+From here you should be able to run commands like `s.transition("off")` and `s.transition("shell")` to boot with the existing rootfs but the tftp'd kernel and dtb.
+The shell script `basic_setup/uboot_test.py` captures the five steps from above, but adds `s.transition("shell")` at the end for testing.

-From here you should be able to run commands like `s.transition("off")` and `s.transition("uboot")` (they probably won't work without further development). **NOTE:** In this case the "environment" we load is the client file because that's where the drivers are - if we try to load `ecogrid-env.yaml` instead, we'll get an error.
+**NOTE:** In this case the "environment" we load is the client file because that's where the drivers are - if we try to load `ecogrid-env.yaml` instead, we'll get an error.